nix-community/docker-nixpkgs/images/nix-unstable-static/README.md

 The main use-case is to be able to run nix in the container, but share the `/nix/store` with the host.

+## Using the container with the host store

+This folder ships with a complementary script that you can use to run the image as the current user and the host /nix/store.

+Usage: `docker-nix-user.sh [<command> ...<args>]`